foundation/foundation-sites/docs/pages/reveal.md

 ## Accessibility

 Modals by default are accessible through the use of various ARIA attributes.
-To make a modal even more accessible, designate a label to the modal by adding `aria-labelledby="exampleModalHeader11"` to the container and `id="exampleModalHeader11"` to the elment you want to designate as the label.
+To make a modal even more accessible, designate a label to the modal by adding `aria-labelledby="exampleModalHeader11"` to the container and `id="exampleModalHeader11"` to the element you want to designate as the label.

 <p>
   <a class="" data-open-video="0:39"><img src="https://www.elastic.co/static/images/svg/video-play-btn.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>